 In this post, I’m going to cover how we are using a ConfigMgr Baseline to control the user experience.
-I’m not suggesting everyone do it this way, but for us, we wanted to provide a good user experience, even to those on slow links, and make it look pretty while still looking legit, and native.
+I’m not suggesting everyone do it this way.
+However, for us, we wanted to provide a good user experience, even to those on slow links, and make it look pretty while still looking legit and native.

 - Pre-Req Discovery [The discovery script is also being used to make changes, which typically would be broken out into 2 scripts, this couple be a post of its own]